Football match abandoned as masked men drive hearse onto pitch

-Football match abandoned after hearse driven onto pitch by masked men
+Football match abandoned after hearse driven on to pitch by masked men

 Police encourage public not to speculate about incident online as they request footage to assist in investigation